Hudzilla.org - the homepage of Paul Hudson

 That matches rows that have "nice language" just like that - no words in between, not one or the other.
 As such, only "PHP is a very nice language" is matched.

 There are other boolean operators, although they get more complicated.
 For example, > and < mark that the following word has a higher or lower relevance respectively than other words.
 The tilde symbol, ~, means that the following word should contribute negatively to the relevance of the row - this is not the same as <, which marks a word as being less relevant but still relevant nonetheless, and -, which excludes a word altogether.
 The asterisk symbol, *, allows wildcard matching.
-Finally, you can use brackets, ( and ), to group words into subexpressions.
+Finally, you can use parentheses, ( and ), to group words into subexpressions.

 So, all of these examples are possible boolean queries: